 A bequest to the La Follette School of Public Affairs established the Piore Prize for Best Paper in Science and Public Policy.
-Named for Emanuel R. Piore and Nora Kahn Piore, the prize was awarded for the first time in 2009 to recognize the best student paper in the area of science and public policy.
+Named for Emanuel R. Piore and Nora Kahn Piore, the prize recognizes the best student paper in science and public policy.
+The La Follette School awarded the first prize 2009.

-Dr. Emanuel R. Piore was a research physicist who marshaled federal funding for scientific research and helped IBM develop a new generation of computers.
-With bachelor's and doctorate degrees in physics from the University of Wisconsin–Madison, Dr. Piore joined IBM in 1956 as director of research.
+Emanuel R. Piore was a research physicist who marshaled federal funding for scientific research and helped IBM develop a new generation of computers.
+With bachelor's and doctorate degrees in physics from UW–Madison, Piore joined IBM in 1956 as director of research.
 He was a vice president and chief scientist at IBM from 1965 to 1972.
-Just after World War II, Dr. Piore became the first civilian to head the Office of Naval Research.
+Just after World War II, Piore became the first civilian to lead the Office of Naval Research.
 He eventually became the office's chief scientist and helped establish the National Science Foundation.
 When he retired, the Navy gave him the Distinguished Civilian Service Award, its highest civilian award.

-After his retirement from IBM, the Lithuanian-born Dr. Piore was an adjunct professor at Rockefeller University, a member of the New York City Board of Higher Education, and chairman of the New York City Hall of Science, of which he was the founding president.
-Dr. Piore served on the Science Advisory Committees of Presidents Eisenhower and Kennedy and as a board member of the American Institute of Physics and the National Research Council.
+After retiring from IBM, the Lithuanian-born Piore was an adjunct professor at Rockefeller University, a member of the New York City Board of Higher Education, and chairman of the New York City Hall of Science, of which he was the founding president.
+Piore served on the Science Advisory Committees of Presidents Eisenhower and Kennedy and as a board member of the American Institute of Physics and the National Research Council.

 Nora Kahn Piore was a New York economist and health policy expert.
-She graduated Phi Beta Kappa in economics in 1933 from the University of Wisconsin–Madison, where she received a master's degree in economics a year later.
-During her career, Mrs. Piore was a union organizer and supervisor of education for union members; a research economist for a U.S. Senate subcommittee dealing with health legislation; a special economic assistant in the New York City Health Department; and head of a joint project with Hunter College that analyzed the economics of health initiatives in President Lyndon B. Johnson's Great Society program.
+She graduated Phi Beta Kappa in economics in 1933 from UW–Madison, where she received a master's degree in economics a year later.
+During her career, Nora Piore was a union organizer and supervisor of education for union members; a research economist for a U.S. Senate subcommittee dealing with health legislation; a special economic assistant in the New York City Health Department; and head of a joint project with Hunter College that analyzed the economics of health initiatives in President Lyndon B. Johnson's Great Society program.

 The Piores passed away in 2000.